DongChen06/DCW/README.md

 # Citation
 If you find the models and or dataset userful, consider cite:

-`Fengying Dang, Dong Chen, Yuzhen Lu, Zhaojian Li, Yu Zheng, 2022.
-DeepCottonWeeds (DCW): a novel benchmark of YOLO object detectors for weed detection in cotton production systems.
-2022 ASABE Annual International Meeting  2200214.(doi:10.13031/aim.202200214)`
+Dang, F., Chen, D., Lu, Y., Li, Z., 2023.
+YOLOWeeds: A novel benchmark of YOLO object detectors for multi-class weed detection in cotton production systems.
+Computers and Electronics in Agriculture. https://doi.org/10.1016/j.compag.2023.107655.

 # Reference